department-of-veterans-affairs/va.gov-team/products/content-localization/product-outline-working-drafts/markdown-version.md

 What’s Next
 - Conduct stakeholder interviews (internal)
-- Investigate budget and how to engage with potential software partners
+- Research and engage with potential software partners and other agencies within the government
 - Develop a recommendation document that includes technical research and internal stakeholders needs

 ________________________________________